 Music is assessed by the class teacher by measuring and identifying individuals increase in confidence, pupil voice and also by teacher assessments three times a year using DC Pro.

 Pupil voice has already identified areas that the children really enjoy and those to work on.
-We hope to introduce a peripatetic music teacher when it is safe to do so.
+We are introducing Year 3 to peripatetic music lessons this term and hope to offer music lessons wider before the summer holidays and then continuing into the next school year.
 As well as providing support for teachers, it has also identified how to develop their lessons and support their learners with next steps with termly lesson discussions.
 This also highlights how each year group adapts the lessons depending on their class and can show progression throughout the school.

 COVID -19 Statement